imalexsm/se_project_aroundtheus/README.md

-# Project 3/4: Around the U.S.
+# Project Name: Around The U.S.

 **Project Description and Functionality**